rajfta/dewa/cms/posts/en/One_Story_Two_Generations_Budaors.md

 ---
 title: >-
-  One Story, Two Generations – How Dewa Zrt.’s Budaörs Headquarters Continues to Build on Its Family Foundations
+  One Story, Two Generations – How Dewa Zrt.'s Budaörs Headquarters Continues to Build on Its Family Foundations
 date: 2025-06-13T00:00:00.000Z
 excerpt: >-